Web content best practices

 Accessibility is not something you implement once and then have it.
 There is an infinite number of types of disability, platforms, devices, configurations, so you have to choose to what level you want to comply.

 The more you know about your users, the better.
 Web stats, such as Google Analytics, can help you find out about your users' most frequently used browsers and operating systems.
-User research can help to learn more about how users with disabilities interact with the site - but that's costly and often not an option.
+User research can help to learn more about how users with disabilities interact with the site.
 Automated tools can help and are a useful first step as they look for all the obvious issues and generate a list of problems.
 However, it still requires a person to assess and interpret the results and make decisions about items flagged by the automated tools.
 For example, you can use an automated tool to check whether all your images have alternative text, but you as the editor of your site need to determine if the text in the alt attribute is descriptive and appropriate.

 The following paragraphs describe some of the quick wins—things you can do easily to greatly increase the accessibility of your site.

-When embedding images in your content, always provide alternative text that can serve as a placeholder in case the image itself cannot be displayed.
-Alternative text is often referred to as the "ALT tag", although that's not technically correct :-).
-Alternative text is important for those who cannot see the actual image, such as vision impaired users, people with text-only browsers, or search engine, and it should be meaningful and describe what the image shows.
+When embedding images in the HTML editor, always provide alternative text that can serve as a placeholder in case the image itself cannot be displayed.
+Alternative text is often referred to as the "ALT tag".
+Alternative text is important for those who cannot see the image, such as vision impaired users, people with text-only browsers, or search engine, and it should be meaningful and describe what the image shows.

 Headings and lists